super-easy-forms/super-easy-forms/docs.md

 If you have modified the super-easy-forms source code and your commands are failing for some reason, you can run the test suite with `npm test`.
 If this doesnt help you locate your errors youll have to debug your code.

 If your forms arent being submitted you can these steps to troubleshoot:
-1. Validate your cloud formation template you can use the template command with the --validate flag or the -v shortcut.
+1. Validate your cloud formation template you can use the template command with the --validate flag or the -v shortcut `sef template NAME -v`.
-2. Test your lambda function in the AWS console by using the test feature
+2. Test the lambda function in the AWS lambda console by using the test feature.
-3. Test your API gateway endpoint in the AWS console by using the test feature.
+3. Test the API gateway endpoint in the AWS console by using the test feature.
-3. Test the API by using curl
+4. Test the API by using curl.
+Follow the format of the curl command bellow.
-    curl -d '{"id":"", "firstName":"john","lastName":"doe", "email":"johndoe@email.com", "message":"hello world"}' -H 'Content-Type: application/json' https://your-api-url
-4. Test your API from an external form: insure that CORS is properly enabled in your API
+5. Test the API from an external form: insure that CORS is properly enabled in the API.
-5. generate a form for your API and try submitting. check out the console in google chrome for any errors.
+6. generate a form for your API and try submitting. check out the browser's console logs in google chrome for any errors. curl -d '{"id":"", "fullName":"john doe", "email":"johndoe@email.com", "message":"hello world"}' -H 'Content-Type: application/json' https://your-api-url